Introduction

 As you visualize this future scenario, remember to engage your senses to leave a lasting impression on the subconscious mind.
 Without engaging your senses, the power of your visualization abilities decreases dramatically.

+Along with engaging your senses, focus on one to two future goals instead of jumping from one goal to another.
 If you spread yourself too thin by thinking of multiple goals per session, you will never be able to fully develop and identify all the small details for each specific goal.

+After you have completed your visualization session, write down any additional thoughts or ideas that may have presented themselves during the session.
 By doing this, you will be able to add those details to future sessions and have them help guide you through the steps needed to make the visualization come to life.

 Take Actionable Steps

 After you have created and visualized your future goal, another crucial aspect of the practice is taking actionable steps.
+After connecting with the visualization, you must take actionable steps toward achieving that visualization.

 It can help to ask yourself: